Simplified and structured experiment reporting#

 Let’s start by creating a tree-based model using some out-of-the-box tools.

-For feature engineering we use skrub’s TableVectorizer.
+For feature engineering, we use skrub’s TableVectorizer.
 To deal with the high cardinality of the categorical features, we use a TextEncoder that uses a language model and an embedding model to encode the categorical features.

 Modelling#